Find The Product 5 2x 3 X

 The Power of Simplification: Why 30x² is the Preferred Answer

 Simplifying algebraic expressions is crucial for clarity and efficiency.
-Leaving the expression as 5 * 2x * 3 * x is not considered simplified.
+So leaving the expression as 5 * 2x * 3 * x is not considered simplified.
 The simplified form, 30x², provides a concise representation of the product and makes further calculations easier.

 Imagine you need to use this product in a more complex equation.
-Working with 30x² is significantly more manageable than working with 5 * 2x * 3 * x.
+Day to day, working with 30x² is significantly more manageable than working with 5 * 2x * 3 * x.
 Simplification streamlines the process and reduces the potential for errors.

 Exploring Further: Different Approaches and Variations